 The Oracle vernacular for this method of using audits to compel customers to buy cloud services the customer does not want to buy is “Audit, Bargain, Close” – or “ABC” deals.
 We call it ABC, too – for “Audit, Bargain, Cloud”.

 In Europe, the Middle East and Africa in 2017, for example, we saw an increase in requests for support helping customers faced with the Oracle ABC audit.
 Customers were receiving audit requests from Oracle, sometimes with Oracle pushing customers for a response within 5-10 days, despite the clients’ contractual obligations to provide assistance in an audit within 45 days.
 These pressure audits are there to generate revenue for Oracle’s cloud business, plain and simple.
 Here’s a closer look at the Oracle ABC audit.

 A (Audit): Oracle will perform an audit, looking everywhere for compliance challenges.
 In most cases they are able to show areas of non-compliance, partly because clients do not fully understand the information they need to provide Oracle in response to an audit, and partly because there can be many interpretations to Oracle’s contracts and accompanying policy documents that Oracle will always view in their favor.

 B (Bargain): Once Oracle has an idea of the compliance challenge a customer may be faced with, they will present the customer with a large bill to bring their estate into compliance, with the addition of back support fees, etc.

-We have even experienced clients that were so fearful of the Oracle audit team they signed new deals before the audit process was complete.
+We have even experienced clients that were so fearful of Oracle LMS audit practices, they signed new deals before the audit process was complete.

 This fear of a large bill puts pressure on the client to look at cost avoidance strategies, and this is where C comes in.